stellar/go/services/horizon/internal/expingest/TESTING.md

 ## Why would you want to upgrade?

-* Ingestion can now run on multiple servers what means that even if one of your ingesting instances is down, the ingestion will continue on other instances.
+* Ingestion can now run on multiple servers, which means that even if one of your ingesting instances is down, the ingestion will continue on other instances.
 * New features like faster path-finding, accounts for signer endpoint, finding all accounts with a given asset, etc. More new features (and plugins!) to come.
 * Ingestion does not generate a high load on Stellar-Core database.
 * With batched requests (not implemented yet) you can get a consistent snapshot of the data as of the latest ledgers.
 Previously it wasn't because some entries were loaded from Stellar-Core database and others from Horizon database (that could be at the different ledger).